Le Golf National

-The Albatros course at Le Golf National [lə ɡɔlf nɑsjɔnal] is an 18-hole golf course in France, near Paris.
-Designed by architects Hubert Chesneau and Robert Von Hagge, in collaboration with Pierre Thevenin, it is located in Guyancourt, southwest of central Paris.
+The Albatros course at Le Golf National [lə ɡɔlf nɑsjɔnal] is an 18-hole golf course in France, southwest of central Paris.
+Designed by architects Hubert Chesneau and Robert von Hagge, in collaboration with Pierre Thevenin, it is located in Guyancourt.

 Facilities

 Construction began in July 1987, and it debuted over three years later, on 5 October 1990, opened by Roger Bambuck, Minister of Youth and Sports.

 Le Golf National has a capacity for 80,000 spectators.
 The Albatros (Albatross) is the main championship course, par 72 at 7331 yd.
 The other courses are the Aigle (Eagle), par 71 and 6224 yd, and the short nine-hole Oiselet (Birdie) course is par 32.